If you are in labor, please call ahead: 603-354-6640 ext. 1

 - Highly trained professionals.
 For 20 years, a group of volunteer doulas has worked in partnership with Cheshire’s labor and delivery team in providing family-centered care, supporting safe, memorable, and empowering birth experiences.
 Each undergoes considerable initial and ongoing training to provide non-medical support for expecting parents during labor and delivery.

 - Supporting your unique birthing experience.
-Doulas provide you encouragement, information, and a wide range of comfort and relaxation techniques such as massage, visual imagery, and aromatherapy.
+Doulas provide you with encouragement, information, and a wide range of comfort and relaxation techniques such as massage, visual imagery, and aromatherapy.
 Research shows that doula-supported deliveries require less medication and fewer cesarean births, and, therefore, easier recoveries.

 - Helping your loved ones help you.
 Supporting you includes listening to the needs and concerns of your partner and family, offering ideas for them to better support you, and providing them breaks when needed.
 This allows you uninterrupted support during labor.
 Labor and birth can be challenging for them too, and the presence of a doula has been shown to create a better experience for everyone involved.